 How to apply

-• Send a completed version of the Work Experience Application Form (Office document, 59kB) to April Moody
+• Send a completed version of the Work Experience Application Form (Office document, 59kB) to Jessica Camps

 • A covering letter explaining a little bit about yourself, outlining why this type of work experience would be beneficial to you and any plans you have for your future career.

-Deadline for applications is Wednesday 31st January 2018
+The deadline for all applications is Thursday 31st January 2019.

 Pint of Science